mmikhasenko/LM-Notes-HadronPhysics/Lectures/2024-Lecture-11.md

 ---

 One important point is that the theory itself does not have values of the masses that are special.
 You can **tune the masses**—you can increase them or make them zero—and then you have a series.
 But once you introduce the masses, the theory doesn't change very much.
-Especially because the masses of the light quarks \( u \) and \( d \) are rather small—they are smaller than the **QCD scale** of **1 GeV**.
+Especially because the masses of the light quarks $u$ and $d$ are rather small—they are smaller than the **QCD scale** of **1 GeV**.
 There is no big change in the physics when you introduce small-mass quarks.

 ---